St. Vitus Cathedral: The Gothic cathedral

 Construction of the present-day Gothic cathedral began on 21 November 1344, when the seat of Prague was elevated to an archbishopric.
 King John of Bohemia laid the foundation stone for the new building.
-The patrons were the chapter of cathedral (led by a dean), the Archbishop Arnost of Pardubice, and, above all, Charles IV, King of Bohemia and a soon-to-be Holy Roman Emperor, who intended the new cathedral to be a coronation church, family crypt, treasury for the most precious relics of the kingdom, and the last resting place cum pilgrimage site of patron saint Wenceslaus.
+The patrons were the chapter of cathedral (led by a dean), the archbishop Arnost of Pardubice, and, above all, Charles IV, King of Bohemia and a soon-to-be Holy Roman Emperor, who intended the new cathedral to be a coronation church, family crypt, treasury for the most precious relics of the kingdom, and the last resting place cum pilgrimage site of patron saint Wenceslaus.
 The first master builder was a Frenchman Matthias of Arras, summoned from the Papal Palace in Avignon.
 Matthias designed the overall layout of the building as, basically, an import of French Gothic: a triple-naved basilica with flying buttresses, short transept, five-bayed choir and decagon apse with ambulatory and radiating chapels.
 However, he lived to build only the easternmost parts of the choir: the arcades and the ambulatory.
-The slender verticality of Late French Gothic and clear, almost rigid respect of proportions distinguish his work today.
+The slender verticality of Late French Gothic and the clear rigid respect of proportions, most notably reminiscent of Rodez Cathedral, distinguish his work today.

 After Matthias' death in 1352, 23-year-old Peter Parler assumed control of the cathedral workshop as master builder.
 He was son of the architect of the Heilig-Kreuz-Münster in Schwäbisch Gmünd.
 Initially, Parler only worked on plans left by his predecessor, building the sacristy on the north side of the choir and the chapel on the south.
 Once he finished all that Matthias left unfinished, he continued according to his own ideas.
 Parler's bold and innovative design brought in a unique new synthesis of Gothic elements in architecture.
 This is best exemplified in the vaults he designed for the choir.
 The so-called Parler's vaults or net-vaults have double (not single, as in classic High Gothic groin vaults) diagonal ribs that span the width of the choir-bay.
 The crossing pairs of ribs create a net-like construction (hence the name), which considerably strengthens the vault.
 They also give a lively ornamentation to the ceiling, as the interlocking vaulted bays create a dynamic zigzag pattern the length of the cathedral.